medical research statistics

 Treatment for ulcerative colitis depends on the seriousness of the disease.
 Most people are treated with medication.
 In severe cases, a patient may need surgery to remove the diseased colon.
 Surgery is the only cure for ulcerative colitis.

 Some people whose symptoms are triggered by certain foods are able to control the symptoms by avoiding foods that upset their intestines, like highly seasoned foods, raw fruits and vegetables, or milk sugar (lactose).
-Each person may experience ulcerative colitis differently, so treatment is adjusted for each individual.
-Emotional and psychological support is important.

 The goal of therapy is to induce and maintain remission, and to improve the quality of life for people with ulcerative colitis.
 Several types of drugs are available.